jeussantiago/CoinCompanions/README.md

 -   [x] modify expense
 -   [x] calculate total amount everyone owes with minimum transaction (Simplify debt algorithm)

--   [] somehow keep track of how much people owe.
+-   [ ] somehow keep track of how much people owe.
 We are only updating that price when expenses are update but we don't want to calculate every time we need to check how much someone owes
+-   [ ] need a way to update a list of expenses for when a new user comes, the ids specified will add him to the corresponding expense detail and update the other users expense to the values epcified. if the id of the expense is not specified, just add user to the expense detail with amount value of 0 (test view updateExpensesForNewUser)

+-   if expense is speicifed as "is Evenly Split", new user can join

+    -   get new user using new_user_id
+        Error Check:
+    -   make sure that the total of new_amount == amount in expense
+        -   can calculate by getting the length of current expense detail filter for expens
+        -   add +1 for new guy
+        -   multiply that value with amount to see if it equals total

+    If Error: - just add the user to the expense detail with value of 0

+    -   create an expenseDetail for the new user in the expense of amount_owed=amount
+    -   update the other expenseDetails to be the same value as amount

+-   [ ] create a settle up transaction
+    -   on settle up add a new expense where the only detail is you paying the other party (positive amount for request user, negative amount person you pay to)

 Frontend